bbriggs/bitbot/CONTRIBUTING.md

 If you do some complex string modifications, having a `makeNewVarMessage(...) string` function might be useful for testing purpose.

+Also, the epeen and 8ball triggers are simple and good real life example.

 ## Contribution flow

 This is a rough outline of what a contributor's workflow looks like: